 Core GC10 is located in a periplatform setting offshore of the southern GBR province (Fig. 4.1) and records the variable deposition of siliciclastic and carbonate material since 130 ka (Fig. 4.2).
-In general, there are three carbonate-rich horizons (CaCO3 >85%), which correlate with interglacial periods (MIS 5 and 1), as well as the MIS 3 interstadial period, and three siliciclastic-rich horizons (CaCO3 <85%), which correlate with interglacial periods (MIS 5 and 1), as well as the correlate with glacial periods (MIS 2, 4 and 6).
+In general, there are three carbonate-rich horizons (CaCO3 >85%), which correlate with interglacial periods (MIS 5 and 1), as well as the MIS 3 interstadial period, and three siliciclastic-rich horizons (CaCO3 <85%), which correlate with glacial periods (MIS 2, 4 and 6).
 According to conventional depositional models for tropical mixed siliciclastic-carbonate margins (Fig. 1.2B) this should be interpreted as representing high carbonate fluxes to the slope during highstand, high siliciclastic fluxes to the slope during lowstand, and limited deposition during transgression.
 Our results do not support such an interpretation.
-Instead, carbonate and siliciclastic accumulation rates have been in-phase throughout the last 130 ky, and deposition of both components was highest during sea-level lighstands (Figs. 1.2C, 4.5).
+Instead, carbonate and siliciclastic accumulation rates have been in-phase throughout the last 130 ky, and deposition of both components was highest during sea-level transgressions, lowest during sea-level lowstands, and moderate during sea-level highstands (Figs. 1.2C, 4.5).